Classic Irish-American Dish

 Instructions

-- Cook the Corned Beef: Add the onions, smashed garlic, and chicken or vegetable stock to the pressure cooker.
-Place the brisket fat side up in the pressure cooker.
-Open the seasoning packet and sprinkle it on top of the beef.
+- Cook the Corned Beef – Add the broth and smashed garlic to the pressure cooker pan.
+Place the brisket fat side up into the pressure cooker pan.
+Open the seasoning packet and sprinkle it into the beef.
+Wedge the onions around the meat.
 Place the lid on the cooker and lock it.
 Close (seal) the pressure release valve and select the high-pressure cook function.
-Set the timer to 75 minutes.
-When the timer goes off, allow the pressure to release naturally for about 15 minutes.
-Release any remaining pressure, then carefully remove the lid, allowing steam to escape away from you.
-Remove the corned beef with some juice and set it on a plate.
-Cover the meat with foil.
+Set the timer for 75 minutes or 1 hour 15 minutes.

 Notes